Distinguished and Most Read Articles

-The editors and three members of the editorial advisory board of the International Journal of Design Creativity and Innovation (Prof. Laura Hay, University of Strathclyde; Prof. Jean-François Boujut, Grenoble Institute of Technology; and Prof. Ricardo Sosa, Auckland University of Technology) have selected two distinguished papers of Volume 7 (2019).
-The selection was based primarily on the papers’ originality, soundness of the research methodology, practical implication of the findings, and the quality of presentation.
+The editors and three members of the editorial advisory board of the International Journal of Design Creativity and Innovation (Prof. Pascal Le Masson, MINES ParisTech, France; Prof. Srinivasan Venkataraman, Indian Institute of Technology, India; and Prof. Milene Gonçalves, TU Delft, The Netherlands) have selected two distinguished papers of Volume 8 (2020).
+The selection was based primarily on the papers’ novelty, value for the field of design creativity and innovation, and scientific robustness.

 We send congratulations to the winning authors who will also receive special Distinguished Paper Award Certificates.
 May this award also encourage all authors to continue submitting their best research work to the International Journal of Design Creativity and Innovation.

 These papers are free to view only via this page until 30 November 2021.
 Simply click on the articles below to start reading.

 Don't miss out on the discussions about the nature and potential of creativity and innovation in design from both theoretical and practical perspectives.
 Subscribe to the International Journal of Design Creativity and Innovation today.

 |2020||Prabhu et al.||Additive creativity: investigating the use of design for additive manufacturing to encourage creativity in the engineering design industry||8||4|